AoDev/bard-router/README.md

 At high level it looks like this:

 1. You will provide a list of all your routes, with optional hooks.
-2. Instantiate the router, passing the routes and you mobx app store.
+2. Instantiate the router, passing the routes and you mobx root store.
 3. Make the router available in React context with `mobx Provider`.
 4. Use `<Link/>` and `<Route/>` in your React components.
 5. Use `router.goTo` when you need programmatic navigation.